skplunkerin/discord_bot_notifications--polygon_donation_event/README.md

              - Click `Write`

-        - you should see items streaming in when activity happens
-        - you should see items streaming in when activity happens
+        - You should see items streaming in when the transaction finishes

    5. When done: